 'Bizzare Breakfast' on Bloomsday

 Pop into what Joyce described as that “moral pub”

 Davy Byrne’s for an afternoon gorgonzola sandwich and a glass of Burgundy (just like Bloom), or head to Glasthule/Sandycove in your period costumes for “Leopold’s Lunch” in Fitzgerald’s pub.

 Davy Byrne's pub

 Since its publication in 1922, professors, academics and scholars have been discussing, analysing and dissecting every syllable of every word in Ulysses.
 The result?
 Many consider the book a bit of a challenge.
 Except, that is, Robert Gogan: his

 remastered edition of Ulysses introduces modern user-friendly formatting by applying additional punctuation, without changing a single word or syllable of the original text.
 Take a bow, Mr Gogan!
-Listen up

 Maybe it’s time you familiarise yourself?